 Why Front Load Your 401k?

 In a nutshell, the market tends to go up.
 So on average, it pays to get more money in the market sooner.
-For most people, though, you’re not going to reach the annual max in your 401k with a single contribution.
+If you’ve reached this page searching about front loading 401k contributions, chances are you’re able to max out your 401k contributions and you know that doing so allows you reap the benefits of tax-advantaged investment space.
+For most of those people, though, you’re not going to reach the annual max with a single contribution.
 Front loading over a period of a few months gets the best of both worlds – getting more money in the market sooner than would happen if it were spread over a full 12 months, but also with the emotional/psychological benefit of dollar cost averaging.
 Basically, we’re DCA-ing over a relatively short time period.

 If you’re in the convenient position of being able to front load your 401k, your HR representative may question whether or not you meant to set your contribution at 70% instead of 7%.
 You can assure them that it’s correct. 😉

 401k Front Loading – Some Complications